-However, the continued extreme interpretation that Buddhism doesn’t allow military service persists mainly in the West.
-This presistence exists because many want Buddhism to be what they want it to be: peaceful and non-violent.
-However, Buddhism is grounded in reality of everyday life and rejects extremes and attachments (including your own ideas!).
+However, the continued extreme interpretation that Buddhism doesn’t allow military service persists mostly in the West.
+This persistence exists because many want Buddhism to be what they want it to be: peaceful and non-violent.
+However, Buddhism is grounded in the reality of everyday life and rejects extremes and attachments (including your own ideas!).

 To illustrate this, there is a popular story about the Two Monks and a Woman:

 A senior monk and a junior monk were traveling together.
 At one point, they came to a river with a strong current.
 As the monks were preparing to cross the river, they saw a very young and beautiful woman also attempting to cross.
 The young woman asked if they could help her.

 The senior monk carried this woman on his shoulder, forded the river and let her down on the other bank.
 The junior monk was very upset, but said nothing.

 They both were walking and senior monk noticed that his junior was suddenly silent and enquired “Is something the matter, you seem very upset?”